Choosing healthy foods is a smart thing to do—no matter how old you are!

 National Library of Medicine

 MedlinePlus has information about diseases, conditions, and wellness issues in language you can understand.

 For more information on health and aging, including nutrition and exercise, contact:

 Visit www.nihseniorhealth.gov , a senior-friendly website from the National Institute on Aging and the National Library of Medicine.
-This website has health and wellness information for older adults.
+This website has health and wellness information for older adults, including information about eating well as you get older .
 Special features make it simple to use.
 For example, you can click on a button to make the type larger.

 National Institute on Aging